mohimanilab/Seq2PKS/README.md

 * `spectrum_path` Path to the spectrum file
 * `pattern` Algorithm for spectrum matching can take "moldiscovery" or "dereplicator+" as input
 * `n_jobs` Number of parallel jobs during computation
-* `smile_compound` Expected smile string for the compound if known
+* `smile_compound` Expected SMILE string for the compound if known

-Here is the sample code for running Seq2PKS with ncbi id as input:
+Here is an example of running Seq2PKS with ncbi id as input:
 ```
 python main.py \
 --ncbi_id U24241.2 \